turbot/guardrails-docs/docs/guides/hosting-guardrails/monitoring/diagnose-control-error/index.md

 In this guide, you will:
 - Use Guardrails console and AWS CloudWatch to Diagnose the control error.

-When troubleshooting error messages in the Guardrails Console, control logs typically provide sufficient information to identify the root cause.
+When diagnosing error messages in the Guardrails console, control logs typically provide sufficient information to identify the root cause.
 However, in some cases, additional details may be needed for a more thorough diagnosis, which can be retrieved from the AWS CloudWatch log groups.

 ## Prerequisites